ifarshgar/Web-Design-Guide/README.md

 A good designer:
 -  Creates an immediate and lasting impression of the product.
-- Ensure the user's perceived value of the brand or prodcut.
+- Ensures the user's perceived value of the brand or prodcut.
 - Gives the user exactly what they were looking for.

 ## Things to pay attention to in a design